Fairbairn–Sykes fighting knife: Design

 In all cases the handle had a distinctive foil-like grip to enable a number of handling options.
 Many variations on the F-S fighting knife exist, in size of blade and particularly of handle.
 The design has influenced the design of knives throughout the period since its introduction.

-Copies
+Variants

-Because of the success of the Fairbairn-Sykes knife in World War II and in the wars in Korea and Vietnam, many companies made their own versions of the F-S fighting knife, such as the 1966 Gerber Mark II.
+Because of the success of the Fairbairn–Sykes knife in World War II and in the wars in Korea and Vietnam, many companies made their own versions of the F-S fighting knife.

 Almost two million of the British knives were made.
 Early production runs were extremely limited and demand was high, with many British troops attempting to buy their own.